grafana/grafana/docs/sources/visualizations/table/_index.md

 ## Page size

-To show paging controls, set the page size to a value greater than 0.
-The page size is the number of rows to display on each page.
+The page size determines the number of rows to display on each page for a table visualization.
+Specify a number that is greater than 0.